Table of Contents

 A spacious, durable, and well-ventilated travel carrier can help you with that.

-When traveling by air, you also have to ensure your carrier is soft, comfy, and airline-approved.
+When traveling by air, you must also ensure your carrier is soft, comfy, and airline-approved.

 Please do take note that keeping a brachycephalic dog on a plane’s cargo hold is deadly.